This article first appeared in POWERGRID International.

 The market for energy storage has developed in parallel over the last few years with use cases both in front of and behind-the-meter motivating different investment opportunities.
 Simultaneously, several regulatory and market initiatives are underway which clearly acknowledge that grid modernization will be an encompassing process inclusive of customers and other historically passive stakeholders.
 This convergence of stakeholder interests will require extensive collaboration between all parties involved in order to maximize cost-effective energy storage investments, with consideration given to the utility regulatory model of the state in question.
 Ultimately, the prevailing energy storage business models of the future will be those that realize its full technical and economic potential.
 Critical to achieving this will be clearly identifying complementary and mutually exclusive use cases and ensuring these tradeoffs are evaluated in a transparent, repeatable process which may enable sharing these benefits across multiple stakeholders.

-Alex Pischalnikov and Zach Pollock are energy and utility experts at PA Consulting Group
+Alex Pischalnikov is an energy and utility expert at PA Consulting Group